Types of REITs

 Listed Equity REITs have provided, in part, a natural hedge against inflation in ways that match up well with investors’ needs.
 Commercial real estate rents and values have tended to increase when prices do, which has supported Equity REIT dividend growth, providing retirement investors with reliable income even during inflationary periods.

 A practical way of measuring the inflation protection provided by listed Equity REIT dividends is to directly compare dividend growth with inflation.
-In all but two of the last 20 years, the annual growth rate of listed Equity REITs’ dividends has outpaced inflation as measured by the Consumer Price Index.
+In the period from 1992 to 2013, the annual growth rate of listed Equity REITs’ dividends outpaced inflation as measured by the Consumer Price Index.

 Total Return Performance

 Over the past 20 years, listed Equity REITs have provided appreciable and competitive returns driven by dividend payouts and capital appreciation.
-U.S. listed Equity REITs delivered an average annual total return of 11.16 percent compared to 8.22 percent for the S&P 500 Index for the 20-year period through 2013.
-The chart below shows listed Equity U.S. REIT total return performance for that period compared to U.S. and international stock and bond market benchmarks.
+U.S. listed Equity REITs delivered compound annual total returns of 9.97 percent compared to 7.47 percent for the S&P 500 Index for the 20-year period through Nov.
+30, 2016.
+The chart below shows listed Equity U.S. REIT total return performance for the period from 1993 to 2013 compared with U.S. and international stock and bond market benchmarks.
 A $10,000 original investment in U.S. Equity REITs at the beginning of the period would have grown to $71,285 at the end of the 20-year period, while the same investment in the S&P 500 would have grown to $58,352.

 Liquidity and Transparency